5 Ways to Take Initiative in Your Job: Increase Productivity and Create Opportunity for Career Advancement

 Likewise, this quote by Simon Sinek underscores the idea that true leadership is not about having authority or control, but rather about taking responsibility for the well-being and development of those you lead.
 Developing leadership skills involves learning how to support and empower others effectively.

-5. Position Yourself for Opportunity
+5. Position Yourself for Opportunity by Taking On Additional Responsibilities

 When you consistently taking initiative in your job, you’re more likely to be considered for promotions or special projects.
 Managers and leaders often look for employees who show they are capable of taking on additional responsibilities.